chrisknapp98/lnu-parallel-computing/assignments/assignment_1/README.md

 ```

+The program is scaling the way we expected it to.
+Going from 1 to 2 threads, we nearly exactly halve the runtime.
+If we keep increasing the amount of threads, we are still reducing the runtime but not as significantly anymore.
+The splitting of the work and the starting of the threads takes an increasing amount of time so we are not able to get much benefit from the parallelization when using a high amount of threads.
+That also correlates with the results stated by Amdahl's Law where every parallel program has a limit of benefit where the increasement of threads/processors is not able to speed up the calculation.

 ## Problem 2 - Applying Filters on an Image

 ### Description
 The task involves implementing two image processing techniques: Gaussian blur and Sobel filter, with a focus on optimizing the Gaussian blur using parallel processing in Java.
 The Gaussian blur algorithm applies a kernel to each pixel of the image to produce a blurred effect.
 This process is computationally intensive, especially for large images or when using a large radius for the blur effect.

-The code is structured to allow comparison between a non-parallel (sequential) version and a parallelized version of the Gaussian blur.
-The parallelized version utilizes Java's ForkJoinPool framework, which enables efficient execution of parallel tasks, particularly beneficial for CPU-bound tasks like image processing.
+The code is structured to allow comparison between a sequential version and a parallelized version of the Gaussian blur.
+The parallelized version utilizes Java's ForkJoinPool framework, which enables efficient execution of parallel tasks.
 By dividing the image into chunks and processing each chunk in parallel, we aim to significantly reduce the overall execution time.
-The chunks are disgned to be of similar size, so that the calculation should take roughly the same time for every chunk.
+The chunks are designed to be of similar size, so that the calculation should take roughly the same time for every chunk.

 The execution begins through looping over all tasks and calling `pool.execute(task)`.
-After completing the loop.
-We enter into another one to get or await the tasks value through `task.get()`.
-In this case it's actually just the completion of the `void` returning method. `task.get()` is a blocking call.
-So as we wait for the calculation of one task in one thread we actually also wait implicitly on all other threads to complete their current task.
+After completing the loop, we enter into another one to get or await the tasks value through `task.get()`.
+In this case it's actually just the completion of the `void` returning method. `task.get()` is a blocking call, so as we wait for the calculation of one task in one thread, we actually also wait implicitly for all other threads to complete their current task.
 The thread pool autmatically starts the next task in an available thread, so that waiting time is actually minimal.
 It is important though to access the tasks value in the same order they were started.
 Since the image is passed to every single task, we have to ensure that the tasks do not interfere with each other through simultaneous modification.
 To avoid this, we use Java's `synchronized` keyword on the `outputImage` object.
 This ensures that only one thread can modify the image at a time, preventing race conditions and ensuring the integrity of the image processing operation.

 ### Run Code
 To run the code again you'll need Java 8 or newer.
 The file needs to be compiled and can then be run, similar to problem 1.